ferenc-nemeth/maze-generation-algorithms/README.md

 - common:
   - main: Main() function.
-  - save: Saves the maze as an image.
+  - file_system: Saves/loads the maze as an image.
   - maze_generator: Base class for every other class.
 - design: Pictures needed by this readme.
 - makefile: Generates the target.